pmocal/alligator-zest/README.md

 ## Let's write some code

 We're going to use an `npm` library called `fast-average-color` to get the average color value for a particular photo.
-At the top of the `script` section of `PhotoGallery.vue` let's import FastAverageColor.
+Import it at the top of the `<script>` section of `PhotoGallery.vue`.

 <pre><code class="javascript">
 import from 'fast-average-color';
 </code></pre>

+`PhotoGallery.vue` has a method `highlight()` which is triggered when you click on one of the photos.

+<pre><code class="javascript">
+highlight() {
+  event.target.id = "theater";
+  this.theatrical = event.target.src;
+  let eventIterator = event.target.parentNode;
+  while (eventIterator.previousElementSibling != null) {
+    eventIterator.previousElementSibling.getElementsByTagName('img')[0].id = "";
+    eventIterator = eventIterator.previousElementSibling;
+  }
+  eventIterator = event.target.parentNode;
+  while (eventIterator.nextElementSibling != null) {
+    eventIterator.nextElementSibling.getElementsByTagName('img')[0].id = "";
+    eventIterator = eventIterator.nextElementSibling;
+  }
+}
+</code></pre>

-`PhotoGallery` has a method `highlight` which is triggered by clicking on an image.
-Let's add our color averaging logic to the end of the `highlight` method.
-We already used `event.target` in that method.
-The value of `event.target` is the element that was clicked on.
-The image we want to get the average color of.
+This method displays the clicked photo in a larger size below the thumbnails.
+Notice that we used `event.target` all over the method. `event.target` is the element that was clicked on.
+This is the image that we want to get the average color of.

-By perusing the `fast-average-color` docs, we can find the `getColorAsync` function, which returns a color object.
-Ultimately, we can access the average rgb value of via `color.rgba`.
+By perusing the `fast-average-color` docs, we can find the `getColorAsync` function, which returns a color object where `color.rgba` is the average RGB value.
+Let's go ahead and make that function call.

 <pre><code class="javascript">
 const fac = new FastAverageColor();